clemenkok/websitev3/content/about/_index.md

 ---

 #### Associate DevOps Consultant Intern at Amazon Web Services.
-Imperial College London MEng Electronic and Information Engineering'25.
+Imperial College London Electronic and Information Engineering.
 Based in London, UK.

 My name is Clemen, and I am a student at Imperial College London.
 I am currently working at Amazon Web Services as a Associate DevOps Consultant Intern.